AlisterBrumley/cursehang/README.md

 ## BUILDING

-**You will have to check if you have ncurses before you build!**<br>
+**You will have to check if you have `ncurses` before you build!**<br>
 To compile on Mac on Linux, simply run `make`<br>
-I have not currently tested on Windows, but the makefile is simple and easily modifiable<br>
+I have tested on windows, and it works, but it might require modifications to the makefile to correctly reference `ncurses.h`<br>
 Otherwise for manual compiling, make sure to compile with `-lncurses`!